dosipod/SrWiki/Home.md

 * 2D effects.
 * UDP sync for volume and FFT reactive effects.
 * Additional sliders for controlling effects.
+* Multiple panels of 2D led's.
+* 2D segments.
-* Configuration setting for 2D, noise squelch, gain, and UDP sound synchronization.
+* Configuration setting for 2D, panels, noise squelch, gain, and UDP sound synchronization.

 Please consider joining the [WLED Discord group](https://discord.gg/RNgqKpZ) where we have a dedicated channel to discuss this project and answer any questions you may have.